 Depending on your needs, you may have to consider features like bookings, eCommerce, full-size image storage, password-protected galleries for your clients, and so on.

-But let’s talk about everything from the start:
+But let’s talk about everything from the start.
+Here’s what you should consider when making websites for photographers:

 To start off, the single most important thing to look for in a photography website are beautiful image elements and galleries.
 If your images don’t stand out and pop off the screen, potential clients will quickly move on to the next photographer’s website.